 We won’t go into detail about notes here.
-You probably already know quarters, 8th notes and dotted half notes like the back of your hand!
+(You probably already know all about quarters, 8th notes and dotted half notes like the back of your hand!)

 But did you know that the symbol to the far left – “Quarter over 8th note rest” – allows you to switch between notes and rests?
-This will be useful on the rare occasions when you need to edit a rest manually.
+This will be useful on the rare occasion you need to edit a rest manually.

 Another interesting button is next to the 128th note: this one allows you to change the shape of the note heads.
 This feature is helpful if you’re writing shape notes for your choir or notation for drums and percussion.

 Next to the accidentals (bb, b, natural, # and x), you’ll find an empty bracket.
-If you’d like to remember a certain accidental, use this bracket to write reminders or “courtesy accidentals.”
+If you want to remember a particular accidental, use this bracket to write reminders or “courtesy accidentals.”
 You can do this by clicking first on the accidental, and then on the brackets.
 The cursor turns into a cross-shape and you can place it on the desired note.